The Phīla Philosophy

 Why Use a Philanthropic Advisor

 Having a thoughtful giving plan is harder than it seems, especially if you are new to a community or to philanthropy.
-The risk is that one may end up doing very little charitable giving or making gifts that don’t do any real good, thereby missing out on the joy that can come with giving.
+The risk is that you may end up doing very little charitable giving or making gifts that don’t have any real impact.
 Getting started with your philanthropy, or taking it to the next level, can seem daunting without the right support in place.
 Our aim is to make it easy and rewarding instead.